akouirouk/financial_data_analysis/README.md

        c.
 Decided on which insights to highlight from the data (rank importance of highlights)
        d.
 What additional information/context could have been useful in forming the conclusion
 2. Key insights and trends from dataset
        a.
+Identify patterns of interest or trends over time that could have significant business impact or impact on Compliance policy or operational practices
+       b.
 Include visualizations (graphs, pie charts, pivot tables, etc.)
 4. Executive Summary
         a.
 Summarize insights and their implications for Compliance Operations and testing and optimization of teams

 ## Necessary Steps
 1. Import dataset into Pandas DataFrame using Python
-4. Validate and clean the data using Pandas
+2. Validate and clean the data using Pandas
-5. Create MySQL table and insert records into table
+3. Create MySQL table and insert records into table
-7. Analyze the data via Python, SQL, and Tableu to find insights
+4. Analyze the data via Python, SQL, and Tableu to find insights
-8. Determine if patterns found indicate potential fraud or money laundering
+5. Determine if patterns found indicate potential fraud or money laundering
     a.
 Describe how you've come to your conclusion
     b.
 Support with visualizations (Tableu)